use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 or to serve as the base key for calculting the actual keys needed to access values in `Non-Packed` fields (such as Mappings).

-## Storage key calculation for mappings
+## Storage key calculation for the ink! `Mapping`

-Root storage keys are always 4 bytes in size.
+Base storage keys are always 4 bytes in size.
 However, the storage API of the contracts pallet supports keys of arbitrary length.
 In order to reach a mapping value, the storage key of said value is calculated at runtime.